-Some 130 doctors from all parts of Canada and the Northwestern States attended the Third Manitoba Symposium on Rehabilitation and Orthopedic Disabilities held in Winnipeg December 7 and 8 part in the sports will be assigned to scorekeeping or other similar jobs.
+Some 130 doctors from all parts of Canada and the Northwestern States attended the Third Manitoba Symposium on Rehabilitation and Orthopedic Disabilities held in Winnipeg December 7 and 8.

 The Symposium, which was arranged by the Orthopedic Section of the Manitoba Medical Association, was described as an unqualified success.
 Apart from serving as a teaching conference (in which six distinguished phys-